 Do Your Research

 Do research into the organizations on your campus.
-Do they charge fees?
+Does the organization charge fees?
 How is their reputation?
 Does it actually fit in with your desired schedule?
 If you want to join a fraternity or sorority, they should fit what you’re looking for in a group and your personality.